kotlin-study-dh/kotlin-lotto-6/docs/README.md

 > Define: One Number on a lottery ball

-- [ ] validate number is in the range 1 ..
+- [x] validate number is in the range 1 ..
 45

 ## Lotto

 > Define: A collection of six unique LottoNumber (single game)

-- [ ] validate collection size is 6
+- [x] validate collection size is 6
-- [ ] validate unique LottoNumber
+- [x] validate unique LottoNumber

-## LottoTicket

-> Define: A collection of Lotto purchased by user

 ## LottoMachine

-- [ ] create LottoTicket
+- [ ] create Lotto list from LottoPurchaseAmount

+## NumberGenerator

+- [ ] generate random LottoNumber in the range 1 ..
+45

-## PurchaseAmount
+## LottoPurchaseAmount

-- [ ] validate amount is positive
+- [x] validate amount is greater than 1,000
-- [ ] validate amount is multiple of 1,000
+- [x] validate amount is multiple of 1,000
-- [ ] calculate number of purchased Lotto
+- [x] calculate number of purchased Lotto
-- [ ] calculate yield rate
+- [x] calculate rate of return

+## Prize

+- [x] define prize for each rank

 ## WinningLotto

 > Define: A Lotto(winning numbers) and a LottoNumber(bonus number)

-- [ ] validate bonus number is not included in the winning numbers
+- [x] validate bonus number is not included in the winning numbers
+- [x] compare winning numbers with Lotto

 ## InputView